LiuBioinfo/SeqOthello/README.md

 1. Make __SeqOthello__  group files

-    We group the binary files into small subsets to obtain the _k_-mer occurrence maps within the each group of the experiments.
+    In this step, binary files are grouped into small subsets to obtain the k-mer occurrence maps within each group.
 Generally, each group contains approximately 50 samples.
 Since we only have 10 samples in this example, only 1 group will be generated in ``tmp/grp/``.

     Create the group list for the binary files.
     ```